 Doesn't seem familiar?
 Jump to the "Ultra" help about adding text.

 The editor appears wherever you can add and format text, such as in assignments, tests, discussions, blogs, and journals.

-You can also use the functions in the editor to attach files, embed multimedia, and insert equations, links, and tables.
+You can also use the options in the editor to attach files, embed multimedia, and insert equations, links, and tables.
 You have creative control over how your content appears and the flexibility to change the order and appearance.

 The default view is WYSIWYG (What You See Is What You Get).
 You can select the HTML Code View icon and edit or add code.

 You can also right-click text to access commonly-used options.
 The menu changes based on the location of the cursor and if you have selected text.

 To use your keyboard to jump to the editor toolbar, press Alt + F10.
 On a Mac, press Fn + ALT + F10.
 The focus is placed on the first icon on the left in the top row.
 Use the right and left arrow keys to move forward and backward.
 The up and down arrows don't work to navigate to different rows.
 Use the arrow keys to move to the end of one row and then up or down to the next available row.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.